pepopowitz/tight-feedback-loops/src/slides/03_tdd.md

 without having to go through the right half of this loop?

+TODO - animate right half to fade away

 ...

-There is!

-It's called collaboration.
+What if you could collaborate with the developer while they are coding?

 And we're recommending Test Driven Development to help make it happen.

 ---
+class: title

 # Test Driven Development
-## What is it?
-* Definition: For every change to the system, you must first introduce a failing Test
-* Simplified: Red/Green/Refactor

 ---
+class: title

+# For every change to the system, you must first introduce a failing test

+---
+class: title

-# Test Driven Development
+# Red/Green/Refactor

+---
+class: title

-## How does it benefit the developer?
+## How does TDD benefit the developer?

-* Tightens the feedback loop
-* Reduces the amount of mental clutter
+---
+class: title

+# Promotes simplicity

 ???

-I don't have to re-launch the app every time I make a change, and step through 7 steps to get to the issue I'm fixing.
+Developers will be happy that their code is simpler

 ---

-# Test Driven Development

-## How does it benefit the team?
-* Development + Testing + Peer Review
-* Documentation of the system
-* Find bugs before you've written them
+class: title

+# Tightens the developer's feedback loop

 ???

+I don't have to re-launch the app every time I make a change,

+and step through 7 steps to get to the issue I'm fixing.

+---
+class: title

+# Reduces the amount of mental clutter

+???

+Grocery list

+---
+class: title

+## How does TDD benefit the team?

+---
+class: title

+# Development + Testing + Peer Review

+???

 It is a great opportunity for collaboration amongst team members

 ---

-# Test Driven Development
-## How does it benefit the product?
-* Puts you in the customer's shoes
-* Leads you toward better code
+class: title

+# Documentation of the system

 ???

+All of the test cases serve as documentation of the system

+---
+class: title

+# Find bugs before they've been written

+???

+Because you are thinking about edge cases

+as you build it

+---
+class: title

+## How does TDD benefit the product?

+---
+class: title

+# Puts you in the customer's shoes

+???

 Any time you make a change, you are looking at it from the perspective of the user of your system.

+---
+class: title

+# Promotes maintainability

+???

-You can still write bad code with TDD, but it leads you toward writing better code (you make it harder on yourself by not writing clean code)
+You can still write bad code with TDD

+But it leads you toward writing better code

+(you make it harder on yourself by not writing clean code)

 ---
 # Test Driven Development
 ## Demo

 ???